SenseCollect logoSenseCollect

 • Download the CSV

 That is the model SenseCollect follows.
-For example, the Google Maps scraper asks for a search query and a location, then handles the run behind the scenes.
+For example, SenseCollect Search asks what you want to find, then shows a preview, estimates the full list, and handles the CSV behind the scenes.

 What to check before using a scraper